gizatechxyz/giza-cli/docs/README.md

 ## 🤔 What capabilities does the CLI offer?

-The CLI will serve as the main entrypoint for Giza Platfrom for developers.
-It aims to provide a tool to ease the managing of resources that exists in Giza Plarform.
+The CLI will serve as the main entrypoint for Giza Platform for developers.
+It aims to provide a tool to ease the managing of resources that exists in Giza Platform.

 For now it provides the following capabilities: